roberthstrand/tftools/README.md

 ## Installation

+*If you already have Terraform installed by any other means, you want to remove that before installing Terraform with the module.*

 Installation is pretty simple.
 The module is published on [powershellgallery](https://www.powershellgallery.com/packages/tftools), so all you need to do is the following.

 ```powershell